Pylons/pyramid/docs/narr/hooks.rst

 Changing the Request Factory
 ----------------------------

-Whenever :app:`Pyramid` handles a :term:`WSGI` request, it creates a :term:`request` object based on the WSGI environment it has been passed.
+Whenever :app:`Pyramid` handles a request from a :term:`WSGI` server, it creates a :term:`request` object based on the WSGI environment it has been passed.
 By default, an instance of the :class:`pyramid.request.Request` class is created to represent the request object.

 The class (aka "factory") that :app:`Pyramid` uses to create a request object instance can be changed by passing a ``request_factory`` argument to the